sheisc/COMP9024/Trees/BinarySearchTree/README.md

               |             |
     nodeName  |   NULL      |
       numVal  |     70      |
-      pNodePtr|             |  // Points to the local pointer variable 'root' defined in main() pNode  |             |  // Points to Node 50 in the heap
+      pNodePtr|             |  // Points to the local pointer variable 'root' pNode  |             |  // Points to Node 50 in the heap
               |             |
               |             |  BiTreeInsert(&root, 70, NULL)'s stack frame